BBC’s HARDtalk gets canceled: Political pressure or budget reasons at play?

 Blumenthal’s criticism mirrors the concerns expressed by HARDtalk’s viewers, who appreciated the show for giving voice to difficult subjects.
 In light of these concerns, the cancellation of a program that routinely challenged powerful voices on issues like Israel-Palestine has sparked outrage and fueled suspicions about political pressure.

-Social media buzz suggests HARDtalk’s criticism of Israel played a role in its cancellation
+Social media buzz suggests HARDtalk’s criticism of Israel played role in cancellation

 Social media has played a significant role in amplifying the theory that HARDtalk’s focus on Israel’s actions in Gaza may have influenced the show’s cancellation.